se-for-sci/se-for-sci.github.io/content/week01_intro/python_setup.md

 The last common need is to run a series of commands in a specific environment.
 This can be your tests, your documentation, or various other tasks.
-The original tool for this is `tox`, but due to it's custom configuration format, the Python-based tool `nox` is recommended instead for newcomers as well as experienced users.
+The original tool for this is `tox`, but due to its custom configuration format, the Python-based tool `nox` is recommended instead for newcomers as well as experienced users.

-You write a `noxfile.py` with functions that represent the tasks you want to to run.
+You write a `noxfile.py` with functions that represent the tasks you want to run.
 It looks something like this:

 ```python